ARCHI was founded by individuals and organizations committed to upstream, cross-sector work.

-Meck received her bachelor’s degree from the University of West Georgia and her master’s degree in public health from London Metropolitan University.
+Carrie received her Bachelor’s in Science in Biomedical Engineering from Georgia Tech and her master’s degree in Public Health from Emory University.

 Teri Wheaton is the communications specialist for ARCHI.
 Her professional background is in marketing and communications, graphic design, web design, and film production.
 Teri’s role is to provide internal and external marketing support for ARCHI, including development of marketing materials and maintenance of the website.